Economics – Improving the Science

-Soya for farm animal food
+Soya used in farm animal feed 75%

-Biofuel, oils and other
+Biofuel, oils and other 5%

 Soya is a staple food and a great source of protein